lamoda/gonkey/README.md

 Uses various response strategies, depending on the request method.

-When receiving a request with a method not defined in methodVary, the server responses with `405 Method Not Allowed`.
+When receiving a request with a method not defined in methodVary, the test will be considered failed.

 Parameters:
 - `methods` (mandatory) - a list of methods, each method can be configured as a separate mock-service using any available request constraints and response strategies (see example)